UpliftGames/wally/README.md

 ## Lockfile Format
 The lockfile contains the exact versions of each dependency that a project depends on.
 They're a critical feature that ensures that everyone who works on a game is getting the exact same version of every package.

 Lockfiles are written in [TOML][toml] and stored in a file named `wally.lock`.
-They're human readable, but are only written by tools.
+They're human-readable, but are only written by tools.
 We've optimized the lockfile format for reading as well as diffing so that they're as easy to review as possible.

 ```toml
 [[package]]